dortania/OpenCore-Install-Guide/config.plist/haswell.md

 This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://usb-map.gitbook.io/project/), [disabling unsupported GPUs](/post-install/spoof.md) and such.

-For us we'll need a couple SSDTs to bring back functionality that Clover provided:
+For us we'll need a couple of SSDTs to bring back functionality that Clover provided:
 * [SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl)
-   * Allows for native CPU power managment, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`.
+   * Allows for native CPU power management, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`.
 Do note that this SSDT is made for systems where `AppleACPICPU` attaches `CPU0`, though some ACPI tables have theirs starting at `PR00` so adjust accordingly.
 Seeing what device has AppleACPICPU connected first in [IORegistryExplorer](https://github.com/toleda/audio_ALCInjection/raw/master/IORegistryExplorer_v2.1.zip) can also give you a hint
 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)
 * [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
    * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
 This can be avoided if your BIOS supports EHCI-Handoff

-For those having troubles understanding the SSDTs regardingplugin type and EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
+For those having troubles understanding the SSDTs regarding plugin type and EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly set up your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
 You can compile with MaciASL by running File -> Save As -> ACPI Machine Language.

 **For a much deeper rundown on ACPI including compiling in Windows and Linux, see the [Getting started with ACPI](/extras/acpi.md) page.**